KoolP/OpenLibraryBooksRNApp/README.md

 Current features:

-- Fetches for books and authors and lists their books + shows a books detail page including more info of a specific book
+- Fetches for books and authors and lists their books + shows a books detail page including more info of a specific book.
-- Test setup with Jest, React Testing Library + MSW
+- Test setup with Jest, React Testing Library + MSW.
 - Custom utility funciton specified for handling fetch timeouts aka sluggish server responses or slow internet in React Native.
 This makes us less reliable on extra dependencies such as Axios.

 ## DISCUSSION: